DiligentGraphics/DiligentSamples/Tutorials/Tutorial26_StateCache/readme.md

   - *MIS*: use multiple importance sampling
   - *MIS - Light part*: use light sampling component of the multiple importance sampling
   - *MIS - BRDF part*: use BRDF sampling component of the multiple importance sampling
-- *Balance Heuristics Power*: the probability power used in the MIS balance heuristics
+- *Balance Heuristics Power*: the exponent used in the MIS balance heuristics
 - *Full BRDF Reflectance term*: use full equation (`BRDF * (n, w) / p(w)`) for the reflectance term.
   This option is intended for debugging purposes.
 - *Samples per frame* - the number of light paths to take each frame for each pixel